Ozark’s Buffalo River Trails in Northern Arkansas

 Lost Valley Trail on the Buffalo National River

-We decided on the Lost Valley Trail for our hiking adventure, it is the most popular trail in the National Ozark Forest!
+We decided on the Lost Valley Trail for our hiking adventure, the most popular trail in the National Ozark Forest!
 It’s located just down the road from the Buffalo Outdoor Center and across the street from an elk viewing area.

 Note: Please wear orange while on trails during hunting seasons.